Calabrian Baked Pasta: The True Recipe of “Pasta China”

 How to reheat it:

-To bring it back to life, heat it in the oven at 356°F with a drop of water at the bottom of the covered dish, or pass it in a pan with a drizzle of oil to make it crispy.
+To bring it back to life, heat it in the oven at 356°F with a drop of water on the bottom of the baking dish covered with aluminum, or pass it in a pan with a drizzle of oil to make it crispy.

 Dadcook’s tips